 Showing all 5 results

-Acceptance and Commitment Therapy for Body Image Dissatisfaction (eBook)$39.35Add to cart
+Acceptance and Commitment Therapy for Body Image Dissatisfaction (eBook)$39.35Select options

 ACT for Body Image Dissatisfaction is an acceptance and commitment therapy (ACT) manual practitioners can use to help clients overcome body image dissatisfaction and disordered eating behaviors such as food restriction and binge eating.

-ACT for Clergy and Pastoral Counselors (eBook)$39.35Add to cart
+ACT for Clergy and Pastoral Counselors (eBook)$39.35Select options

 People struggling with mental health problems frequently turn to their clergy or spiritual teachers for guidance.
 However, clergy often receive little seminary training on how to deal with the challenges of counseling someone with a mental health issue.
 For the first time ever, three pioneers in the field of acceptance and commitment therapy (ACT) present an edited volume that outlines how the core ACT processes can be applied to religious and spiritual care approaches.